open-horizon/examples/edge/services/pi3_streamer/README.md

 You're done with pre-setup steps.

 ## Automatic Deployment on IBM Edge with Watson IoT Platform
-Follow the steps in this [Edge Quick Start Guide](https://github.com/open-horizon/examples/blob/master/edge/doc/Edge-Quick-Start-Guide.md), up until "Define an Additional Microservice and Workload in the Horizon Exchange".
+Follow the steps in this [Edge Quick Start Guide](https://github.com/open-horizon/examples/blob/master/edge/doc/Edge-Quick-Start-Guide.md)
-At that point: stop, return here and continue with this guide.
 The Quick Start Guide will instruct you to define a device name and a device type.
 As an example, your information may look something like:

     Device Type: arm32-PI3STRMR    (a general name for all devices of this type)